(A) Section 301 General

 (G) Section 307 Open burning, recreational fires and portable outdoor fireplaces

 (1) 307.1 General.
 A person shall not kindle or maintain or authorize to be kindled or maintained any open burning unless conducted and approved in accordance with paragraphs (G)(1)(a)(307.1.1) to (G)(5)( 307.5 ) of this rule.

 (a) 307.1.1 Prohibited open burning.
 Open burning shall be prohibited when atmospheric conditions or local circumstances make such fires hazardous.

-Exception: Setting a back fire for the purpose of reducing the impact of a wildland fire as set forth in sections 1503.11 and 1503.22 of the Revised Code or from any prescribed burn operations authorized under section 1503.18 of the Revised Code.
+Exception: Setting a back fire for the purpose of reducing the impact of wildland fire as set forth in sections 1503.11 and 1503.22 of the Revised Code or from any prescribed burn operations authorized under division (c) of section 1503.18 of the Revised Code.

 (b) 307.1.2 Ban on open burning, recreational fires, and portable outdoor fireplaces.
 The state fire marshal, in the sole discretion of the state fire marshal, may issue a ban on open burning, recreational fires, or the use of portable outdoor fireplaces at any time when the state fire marshal determines that atmospheric or drought or other environmental conditions necessitate such a ban.
 The ban may be issued state-wide or may be tailored to a specific area, region or county of the state as conditions warrant.

 (i) No open burning or recreational fires shall occur and no portable outdoor fireplaces shall be used in any area where a ban is in effect or at any time during a period when the state fire marshal has issued a ban.

 (ii) No permit authorizing open burning, recreational fires or the use of portable outdoor fireplaces shall be issued during any time or in any area where a ban has been issued by the state fire marshal.